Are you struggling in your entertainment career?

 I love my career.
 Why do I feel so bad?

-Depression, drug use, anxiety, addictions, divorce, and eating disorders are just a few of the common problems people sometimes face in their entertainment career.
-With the tragic deaths / suicides of people like Phillip Seymour Hoffman, River Phoenix, Robin Williams, Whitney Huston, and so many others, the call for entertainment professionals to seek help is all too clear.
+Depression, drug use, anxiety, addictions, divorce, and eating disorders are a few of the common problems people sometimes face in their entertainment career.
+You are not walking the tedious but well worn path of a safe, predictable career.
+You've chosen work that is authentic to your heart.
+You are walking a heroic path with great rewards and dangers.
+With the deaths of people like Phillip Seymour Hoffman, River Phoenix, Robin Williams, Whitney Huston, and so many others, the call for entertainment professionals to seek help is all too clear.

 You need a “strong core self” to endure the struggle and rejection that are often an innate part of an entertainment career.
-The core self can get shaken up pretty bad by the challenges of not being on a straightforward / stable career path.
-As an entertainment professional you are often faced with deeper financial struggles, uncertainty as to where the next job will come from, insecurity around self-worth, the tendency to base self worth on whether you have work—and how well you feel you are doing in that work, etc. It is important to have a lot of support around these obstacles.
+The core self can get shaken up pretty bad by the challenges of not being on a routine, straightforward path.
+As an entertainment professional you are often faced with deeper financial struggles, uncertainty as to where the next job will come from, insecurity around self-worth, the tendency to base your value on whether you have work—and how well you feel you are doing in that work.
+It is important to have a lot of support around these obstacles.

 How do you know about the entertainment field?